Meet the Lab!

 (Senior Scientist)

 Shefali comes to the lab from the RNA and virology world.
 She is interested in understanding how aberrant RNA processing contributes to disease, with a particular focus on neurodegenerative diseases.
 She obtained her PhD from NUS, where she studied how endothelial microRNAs regulate vascular permeability in dengue fever.
 In her first postdoc, she explored the underlying mechanisms that poxviruses use for cross-species adaptation, finding that viruses acquire adaptive viral RNA pol mutations to regulate their transcriptional output in a species-specific manner.
 In her second post-doc, she demonstrated that DDX39A/B are selectively required for the splicing of specific pre-mRNAs, despite a high degree of functional redundancy.
-In the Sanders Lab, she will focus on U1 snRNP biology in physiological and disease states, such as Alzheimer’s.
-She is also investigating the role of stress granules in mRNA turnover.
+In the Sanders Lab, she investigates the role of stress granules and mRNA entanglement in health and diseases of aging.
 Outside of work, Shefali enjoys watching stand-up comedy, listening to Bollywood music, and going on road trips.

 Harper Averitt